annesin/AstroResearch/README.md

 Currently, the program only can simulate a binary system without a test particle.

 The .txt file must be in the following format:

-  There is only one line.

-  There are twelve elements (not in array, so no brackets) each seperated by a comma.
+  There are five elements, each seperated by a comma.

   Masses are in units of solar mass, distances are in the units of solar radii, and time is in the units of days.